 There was a lot of action this year in TA technology and, based on all the data we’re seeing, more growth, innovation, and collaboration will take place in 2020.
 It’s an exciting time to be in talent acquisition!

-Here is our recap of notable moments from 2019, from triple-digit funding rounds to high-traction technologies to what we had brewing here in the Lab, as well as our predictions for the New Year.
+Here is our recap of notable moments and talent acquisition trends from 2019, from triple-digit funding rounds to high-traction technologies to what we had brewing here in the Lab, as well as our predictions for the New Year.
 Enjoy!